Seven Must Do Actions Before Buying ANY eBike Conversion Kit

 - the specific requirements your donor bike needs to meet for wheel hub conversions and mid drive kits.

-- what existing users really think of the eBike kit you’re considering
+- what existing users really think of the eBike conversion kit you’re considering

 - what the after sales care is really like

 Whichever eBike conversion kit you go for – enjoy and good luck.

 - Part 1 is an introduction to eBike conversions and covers reasons to convert a regular bicycle to an eBike, types of conversion kits with their pros and cons, safety and legal considerations, planning where to place components and much more

 - Part 2 is a step by step guide on converting your bike with a front wheel hub motor kit

 - Part 3 is a step by step guide on converting your bike with a rear wheel hub motor kit

 - Part 4 is a step by step guide on converting your bike with a mid drive motor kit